paulinepalma/MLM_final/Final_Project_markdown.md

     ##        cor
     ## -0.2939577

-There is a moderate correlation (significant) \> the higher the mean log\_TRT\_value for an individual, the smaller the effect of context for this individual
+There is a moderate negative correlation (significant), suggesting that the higher the mean log TRT value for an individual (i.e., the slower the individual), the smaller the effect of context for this individual.
+This is a violation of the assumption of independence of errors.

-L2 intercept (participant)-L2 intercept (item)
+**L2 intercept (participant)-L2 intercept (item)**

 ``` r
 l2_mix2 <- merge(l2_mix, l2_residuals_rowname_i, by = "ITEM")